Ullaakut/astronomer/README.md

 ## Trust algorithm

-Trust is computed based on four different factors:
+Trust is computed based on many different factors:

-* The average amount of account lifetime contributions among stargazers
+* The average amount of lifetime contributions among stargazers
+* The average amount of private contributions
+* The average amount of public created issues
+* The average amount of public authored commits
+* The average amount of public opened pull requests
+* The average amount of public code reviews
 * The average weighted contribution score (weighted by making older contributions more trustworthy)
-* The 65th, 85th and 95th percentile of the weighted contribution score: can be useful to detect a mix of real and fake users that would amount to a normal average
 * The average account age, older is more trustworthy

 ### Upcoming improvements